Focused on Safety

 Safety is the most important aspect of your climb.

 We have many layers of safety built into our operations to minimize the risks on Kilimanjaro.
+No other climbing company provides such a comprehensive safety program.

 - Our guides are certified Wilderness First Responders (WFR)